IncorrectPleaseTryAgain/CS-230-The-Game-Room/README.md

 The design constraint for the game were:

-A game needs to have the ability to have one or more teams involved, because the game cannot be played with a single team.
+The game needs to have the ability to have one or more teams involved, because the game cannot be played with a single team.

 Each team needs to be able to have multiple players assigned to it.

 Game and team names must be unique to allow users to check whether a name is in use when choosing a team name.

 Only one instance of the game can exist in memory at any given time.
-This can be accomplished by creating unique identifiers for each instance of a game, team, or player.

 The game should be a web-based application that can be accessed by multiple platforms, such as Mac, Linux, Windows and Mobile Devices.